zulhakim-89/onb_assignment/README.md

-# Git and Github Assingment
+# Git and Github Assignment

 Congratulation for successfully completed the Git and Github onboarding session. 🎉

-For this assingment, you need to create a simple application in order to practice the Git knowledge that you have learned.
+For this assignment, you are require to create a simple application in order to practice the Git knowledge that you have learned.
 Practice make perfect, right?

-> 🚨 Read the Objective before you go straight to the project details.
+> 🚨 Read the Objective before you go straight to the Project Details.

 ## Objective